Medicare Enrolled

 What this data tells you about Dr. Clayton

-Dr. Trevor Clayton is a radiation oncology in Mount Pleasant, TX, with 19 years in practice.
+Dr. Trevor Clayton is a radiation oncology specialist in Mount Pleasant, TX, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Clayton performed 62,917 Medicare services across 7,005 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Clayton received a total of $291 from 3 pharmaceutical and/or device companies across 11 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in radiation oncology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.